appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/password-input.md

 <!-- vale on -->

-This page provides information on using the Email Input widget (available in AI Assistant Apps), which allows you to capture and validate email addresses.
+This page provides information on using the Password Input widget (available in AI Assistant Apps), which allows you to capture and validate password entries.

  <ZoomImage
     src="/img/Email-Input.png"